 Return to ovulation and fertility is likely to be delayed after stopping medroxyprogesterone acetate.
 In a large US study of women who discontinued use of medroxyprogesterone acetate to become pregnant, data are available for 61% of them.
 Of the 188 women who discontinued the study to become pregnant, 114 became pregnant.
 Based on Life-Table analysis of these data, it is expected that 68% of women who do become pregnant may conceive within 12 months, 83% may conceive within 15 months, and 93% may conceive within 18 months from the last injection.
 The median time to conception for those who do conceive is 10 months following the last injection with a range of 4 to 31 months, and is unrelated to the duration of use.
 No data are available for 39% of the patients who discontinued medroxyprogesterone acetate to become pregnant and who were lost to follow-up or changed their mind.

-Patients should be counseled that medroxyprogesterone acetate does not protect against HIV infection (AIDS) and other sexually transmitted diseases.
+Patients should be counseled that medroxyprogesterone acetate does not protect against HIV infection (AIDS) and other sexually transmitted infections.

 The use of medroxyprogesterone acetate may change the results of some laboratory tests, such as coagulation factors, lipids, glucose tolerance, and binding proteins [see Drug Interactions (7.2)].